 Fly-To-Bedside Clinical Trial

-Based on our work exploring the relationship between genomic complexity and drug resistance, we have opened a fly-to-bedside clinical trial as part of the Center for Personalized Cancer Therapeutics.
+Based on our work exploring the relationship between genomic complexity and drug resistance, we opened a fly-to-bedside clinical trial as part of the Center for Personalized Cancer Therapeutics, and published our first fly-to-patient report (PMID: 31131321).
 For more details, see our CPCT web site.

 The RASopathies are a family of inherited disorders characterized by mutations that activate the RAS/ERK signaling network.
 Patients present with a broad palette of developmental and post-natal defects.
 Currently, only symptomatic care is available for affected individuals.
 We are working with Bruce Gelb and colleagues to develop 14 new RASopathy models, exploring the biology and developing new lead therapeutics.